 Also of interest is that Monroe has more people living here who work in computers and math than 95% of the places in the US.

 Monroe is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Monroe’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 In Monroe, however, the average commute to work is quite long.
 On average, people spend 31.95 minutes each day getting to work, which is significantly higher than the national average.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Monroe.
 51.68% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.

 The per capita income in Monroe in 2010 was $50,195, which is wealthy relative to Connecticut and the nation.
 This equates to an annual income of $200,780 for a family of four.

 The people who call Monroe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Monroe residents report their race to be White, followed by Asian.
 Important ancestries of people in Monroe include Irish, German, English, and Polish.

 The most common language spoken in Monroe is English.
-Other important languages spoken here include Portuguese and Spanish.
+Other important languages spoken here include Spanish and Italian.